 - Investment in highly efficient, low Global Warming Potential (GWP) refrigeration technology will reduce the overall CO2 emissions of end user businesses and potentially serve as a significant marketing tool, as public perception of "green" companies takes an increasing role in purchasing decisions.

 Azanechiller 2.0 vs EcoDesign Directive MEPS

 Star Refrigeration chillers meet even the most stringent 2nd tier targets of the EcoDesign Directive.
-Star's Azanechiller Seasonal Space Cooling Energy Efficiency for comfort cooling applications is 236% and the Seasonal Energy Performance Ratio (SEPR) is 8.01 for process cooling.
+Star's Azanechiller Seasonal Space Cooling Energy Efficiency for comfort cooling applications reaches 236% and the Seasonal Energy Performance Ratio (SEPR) is as high as 8.01 for process cooling.

 At Star we have always placed great emphasis on the chillers' development stages, specifically at the design and manufacturing phases to eliminate sources of energy waste.

 Star's chillers have been proven to significantly reduce overall energy consumption and minimise adverse environmental impact throughout their entire life-cycle.

 The company's latest development, the Azanechiller 2.0, sets a new benchmark in chiller performance with efficiency figures that are up to 146% higher than the European EcoDesign Directive requirement for Medium Temperature chillers, up to 100% higher for Comfort Cooling chillers and up to 74% higher for High Temperature chillers.